 Membership

-2.1 Composition of Council Executive
+Composition of Council

+The minimum Council size is nine (9) members with five (5) parent/guardian and four (4) staff/other members.
+At this time there is no maximum, however a School Council may establish the maximum number of members in the future through amendment of the By-Laws.

-The Council Executive shall include:
+The Council shall include:

+Between 5 and 12 parent members elected as per the procedures detailed in section 3 (parent members must form the majority of the Council).

 The Principal or Vice-Principal of the school.

-One teacher per grade division if possible (primary, junior, intermediate) to a maximum of three employed in the school, other than the Principal or Vice-Principal.
-Prior to the first Council meeting of each academic year, the teaching personnel of the school will elect a Council representative.
+One teacher per grade division, if possible (primary, junior, intermediate), to a maximum of three employed in the school, in addition to the Principal or Vice-Principal, provided parent members still for the majority.
+Prior to the first Council meeting of each academic year, the teaching personnel of the school will elect at least one Council representative.

 One non-teaching employee of the school.
 Prior to the first Council meeting of each